m01n008/PayStreamAPI/README.md

 # PayStreamAPI
-A mock payment and fund transfer microservice built with Spring Boot featuring rate-limiting, asynchronous processing, and Docker deployment for easy testing and development.

-# PayStreamAPI

 A mock payment and fund transfer microservice built with Spring Boot to simulate payment processing workflows.
 Features rate-limiting to prevent abuse and asynchronous transaction processing for better performance.